-For urbanized areas with populations over 200,000 (TMAs), MPOs select projects in consultation with TxDOT.
-Funds allocated to small urban areas and non-urban areas (with populations below 200,000) are administered by TxDOT's Public Transportation Division through a competitive process.
+TA Flex funds must go through a competitive call for projects and meet other conditions before they can be flexed to other uses.
+For urbanized areas with populations over 200,000 (TMAs), MPOs select projects through independent competitive calls for projects, in consultation with TxDOT.
+Funds allocated to statewide use, as well as small urban areas and non-urban areas (with populations below 200,000) are administered by TxDOT's Public Transportation Division through a competitive process.